Bring your golf clubs and baseball glove for Grapefruit League spring training in Florida

 JetBlue Park in Fort Myers

-The Boston Red Sox train at the stunning new JetBlue Park in Fort Myers.
+The Boston Red Sox train at the stunning JetBlue Park in Fort Myers.

 JetBlue Park in Fort MyersOsprey Ridge Golf Course at Disney - No. 3Dye Course - PGA Golf ClubOld Corkscrew Golf ClubWalt Disney spring training baseball